smartcontractkit/documentation/docs/chainlink-keepers/introduction.md

 1. Specify the time schedule using [CRON](../job-scheduler/#specifying-the-time-schedule).

 1. Complete the remaining details.
-Your Upkeep name will be visible to all, but your email and Project Name will not be visible to all.
+Your upkeep name will be publicly visible, but your email and project name will not be publicly visible.
 Your gas limit needs to include an extra [150K](../job-scheduler/#entering-upkeep-details) for execution.

 1. Fund your Upkeep with [ERC-677 LINK](../../link-token-contracts/).